aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/convert-coordinates/_index.md

 ---
-title: Convert Coordinates to DMS with Aspose.GIS for .NET
+title: How to Convert Coordinates to DMS with Aspose.GIS for .NET
 linktitle: Convert Coordinates
 second_title: Aspose.GIS .NET API
-description: Learn how to convert coordinates to DMS using Aspose.GIS for .NET.
-Includes C# examples, c# convert latitude longitude, and step‑by‑step guide.
+description: Learn how to convert coordinates to DMS with Aspose.GIS for .NET.
+This step‑by‑step C# guide shows c# convert latitude longitude, decimal degrees to dms and more.
 weight: 25
 url: /net/geometry-creation/convert-coordinates/
-date: 2025-12-11
+date: 2026-02-13
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert Coordinates to DMS with Aspose.GIS
+# How to Convert Coordinates to DMS with Aspose.GIS

 ## Introduction
-In this tutorial, you'll discover how to **convert coordinates to DMS** (degrees, minutes, seconds) using the powerful Aspose.GIS library for .NET.
-Whether you need to c# convert latitude longitude for mapping applications, generate human‑readable location strings, or simply explore different coordinate formats, this guide walks you through every step with clear explanations and ready‑to‑run C# code.
+In this tutorial, you'll learn **how to convert coordinates** to DMS (degrees, minutes, seconds) using the powerful Aspose.GIS library for .NET.
+Whether you need to **c# convert lat long**, generate human‑readable location strings, or simply explore different coordinate formats, this guide walks you through every step with clear explanations and ready‑to‑run C# code.

 ## Quick Answers
 - **What does “convert coordinates to DMS” mean?** It transforms numeric latitude/longitude values into the traditional degrees‑minutes‑seconds notation.